twhit1/quant_ecolo/_build/html/_sources/docs/Introduction.md

 # Introduction
 Welcome,

-Find below a series of pages exploring topics in sustainable agriculture, ecology, climate adaptation and beyond, with an emphasis on enabling a deeper understanding of those topics through data.
+Find below a series of pages exploring topics in sustainable agriculture, ecology, climate change adaptation and beyond, with an emphasis on enabling a deeper understanding of those topics through data.

 This is a personal blog, all views are my own.